 Finding the right journalists to help tell your story can be challenging.
 However, by partnering with PR agencies like Pressfarm you can access contact information for over 1 million journalists in the UK, USA, and Australia across different niches at an affordable price.

 In addition to helping you connect with top journalists around the world, we’re also skilled at working with different brands to produce quality content that will capture media attention and excite your target audience.
-From writing winning press releases which journalists will want to read to designing creative media kits which will inspire your target audience, we have what it takes to help you build a memorable brand image.
+From writing winning press releases that journalists will want to read to designing creative media kits which will inspire your target audience, we have what it takes to help you build a memorable brand image.

 We can also help to increase brand visibility by registering your startup on startup directories and writing guest posts that are published on a variety of media outlets.
 With Pressfarm’s comprehensive media outreach strategies, your startup can finally get the publicity it deserves.